mmomrk/mrge/README.md

 The other nice features are:

 - Can store its state in order to use previous statistics of the entropy source to get a jump-start when restarted
-- Has ability to sacrifice latency to get a bigger throughput (the --revBlock and the --revEntropy flags)
+- Has ability to sacrifice latency to get a bigger throughput (the --rev_block and the --rev_entropy flags)
 - Can work with stdin/stdout or files input/output (or generally speaking anything with same interfaces)
 - Can output random numbers in any base